AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 What is an AR aging report and why does it matter?

-An accounts receivable (AR) aging report organises your outstanding customer invoices by how long they have been unpaid — typically sorted into buckets: Current (not yet due), 1–30 days past due, 31–60 days, 61–90 days, and 90+ days.
-It gives your finance and collections team a clear picture of which customers are paying on time, which are slipping, and where you need to escalate.
-Most Australian businesses produce this report monthly, though high-volume AR teams review it weekly or daily during busy periods or when cash flow is under pressure.
+An accounts receivable aging report takes your outstanding customer invoices and sorts them by how long they've been unpaid - Current (not yet due), 1–30 days past due, 31–60 days, 61–90 days, and 90+.
+That's it.
+Simple idea, but the clarity it gives a finance team is genuinely hard to replicate any other way.
+Most Australian businesses run this monthly; high-volume AR teams check it weekly, or even daily when cash flow's tight.

 How to use this generator

-- Add each outstanding customer invoice: customer name, invoice number, invoice date, and amount owing.
-The tool auto-assigns each invoice to the correct aging bucket.
+2. Add each outstanding invoice: customer name, invoice number, invoice date, and amount owing.
+The tool auto-assigns each one to the right aging bucket based on how many days it's been outstanding.

-- Download as PDF to share with your credit manager, CFO, or external accountant as part of your monthly reporting pack.
+4. Download as PDF to share with your credit manager, CFO, or accountant as part of your monthly reporting.

 What escalation thresholds should I set?